2000 United States presidential election in California

 The 2000 United States presidential election in California took place on November 7, 2000, as part of the wider 2000 United States presidential election.
 Voters chose 54 representatives, or electors to the Electoral College, who voted for president and vice president.

 California was won by the Democratic ticket of Vice President Al Gore of Tennessee and Senator Joe Lieberman of Connecticut by 11.8% points over the Republican ticket of Texas Governor George W. Bush and former U.S. Secretary of Defense Dick Cheney of Wyoming.

 The state hosted the 2000 Democratic National Convention in Los Angeles and was slightly contested by both candidates due to a large Hispanic population and a large independent and moderate base surrounding San Diego and Sacramento's suburbs.
 This was the first time since 1880 in which a winning Republican presidential candidate lost California, and the first time ever that a losing Democrat won a majority of the vote in the state.
-As of the 2020 presidential election, Bush is the last Republican candidate to carry Alpine and Mono county in a presidential election.
+As of the 2024 presidential election, Bush is the last Republican candidate to carry Alpine and Mono counties in a presidential election.
 This was also the first time since 1976 that California did not back the candidate who won the overall presidential election as well.

-Bush became the first Republican to win the White House without carrying Santa Barbara County since Abraham Lincoln in 1860.
+Bush became the first ever Republican to win the White House without carrying Imperial County, as well as the first to do so without carrying Santa Barbara County since Abraham Lincoln in 1860, the first to do so without carrying Monterey County since William McKinley in 1896, the first to do so without carrying San Benito County since William McKinley in 1900, and the first to do so without carrying Napa or Sacramento Counties since Richard Nixon in 1968.
 He also became the first nominee of either party to win the White House without receiving at least a million votes from Los Angeles County since this county first gave any nominee a million votes, in 1952.
 This feat would be reprised by Donald Trump in 2016.

-California was 1 of 10 states to back George H. W. Bush in his 1988 landslide that never backed George W. Bush in either of his runs for office.
+California was one of ten states that backed George H. W. Bush in his successful bid in 1988 that didn't back George W. Bush in either 2000 or 2004.